llvm/circt/docs/RationaleRTL-SV.md

 **Simple transformations are always profitable**

+Many simple transformations are always a good thing, this includes:

+1) Constant folding.
-Constant folding is always a good thing.
-Simple strength reduction (e.g. divide to shift) is always profitable.
+2) Simple strength reduction (e.g. divide to shift).
+3) Common subexpression elimination.

-Common subexpression elimination reduces IR size, can reduce the area of a synthesized design, and makes transformations simpler to reason about.
+These generally reduce the size of the IR in memory, can reduce the area of a synthesized design, and often unblock secondary transformations.

 **Reducing widths of non-trivial operations is always profitable**